act65/Jupyter/Notes.md

  * And what are all the kids in my class thinking?!?
 Do they realise what the point of him droning on about how a = a, or ...
 * So the metacognitive technique here would be that I need to figure out what the teacher is trying to teach.

+* The stereotypes in my class.
+What is the experience like?
+Blogging?
+ * The extroverted who does quite know..
+ * The super pedantic and perfectionist who doesnt get social ques.
+ *

+# 313

 # CS231n

 * The greater the depth the more the gradients vanish/explode.
 How do deep conv nets avoid this?
 Normalise the weights to be on average 1.
 Thus, between each layer $\delta \cdot w = \delta \cdot 1$.
 That applies to linear depth, but what about residual nets?